ndc/reorder-youtube-playlist/README.md

 A small Vue 3 + TypeScript app to preview and apply reordering of YouTube playlists.

-- Fixture mode (default): uses local data so you can try the UI with no API access.
+- Live mode (default): authenticates with your Google account and works on your real playlists.
-- Live mode: authenticates with your Google account and works on your real playlists.
+- Dev/Fixture mode: uses local data so you can try the UI with no API access.
+Enable with `VITE_YT_MODE=dev`.

 ## Prerequisites